DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-education.markdown

 pin: false
 ---

 Christians have established a formidable presence in the realm of science, a triumph that we must ardently defend and perpetuate for future generations.
-From Newton, Leibniz, and Maxwell to Kistiakowsky and Polkinghorne, [Protestants have dominated the sciences as well as the Nobel Prize for over a hundred years](https://deiinvictus.com/posts/protestants-dominate-the-sciences/).
+From Newton, Leibniz, and Maxwell to Kistiakowsky and Polkinghorne, [Protestants have dominated the sciences as well as the Nobel Prize for hundreds of years](https://deiinvictus.com/posts/protestants-dominate-the-sciences/).
 This excellence can also be traced to the ancient past.
 It is up to us to carry on this legacy!

 ### Moses' Egyptian Education